Prof Catharine Ward Thompson

 Catharine is the founding Director of OPENspace.
 She is also Professor of Landscape Architecture in the School of Architecture and Landscape Architecture (ESALA), Edinburgh College of Art at the University of Edinburgh.

-Dr Simon Bell
+Prof Simon Bell